thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ## Watching the magic unfold

-Our work up til now culminates in the ability to take an AST and turn it into executable code, truly the essence of compilation.
+Our work up til now culminates in the ability to take an AST and turn it into executable Wasm, truly the essence of compilation.
 Let's take a victory lap and try out emitting code for a simple AST:

 ```rs